jay-johnson/spylunking/README.rst

         export SPLUNK_PASSWORD="123321"
         export SPLUNK_USER="trex"

-    .. note:: The remainder of this guide was recorded by running the splunk container on a remote vm and then setting the environment variables for the search tool ``sp`` and spylunking logger to work.
+    .. note:: The remainder of this guide was recorded by running the splunk container on a remote vm and then setting the environment variables for the search tool ``sp`` and the spylunking logger to work.
 If you are running the container locally, either add ``splunkenterprise`` to ``/etc/hosts`` at the end of the ``127.0.0.1`` line or export these environment variables to work with the local splunk container: ``export SPLUNK_ADDRESS:localhost:8088`` and ``export SPLUNK_API_ADDRESS=localhost:8089``.

 #.
 Run the tool: